Skip to content

 Catalogue match

-Private-label gummy concepts where Vitamin K2 (MK-7) appears in the formula.
+Private-label product concepts where Vitamin K2 (MK-7) appears in the formula.
 Each opens to a product brief and quote route.

 Synergies & conflicts